Ghost-13lade/Project-Pebble/README.md

 Pebble is built to adapt to your needs.
 You aren't limited to default modes; you can create **custom personas** for any situation:
 *   **Default Modes:** Fun (Casual), Executive (Project Manager), Fitness (Coach).
 *   **Create Your Own:** Easily add new modes like **Personal Chef**, **Senior Coder**, or **Parenting Helper** by editing simple Markdown files.
+*   **Custom field in Telegram:** Select custom in Telegram, then type what you want, and Pebble will generate a prompt for that persona automatically.
-*   **Hot-Swappable:** Switch modes instantly via command (`/mode coder`) while retaining all long-term memories and context.
+*   **Hot-Swappable:** Switch modes instantly via command (`/mode coder`) or in Telegram while retaining all long-term memories and context.

 ### 🗣️ Modality Awareness & Local Voice
-Pebble knows *how* she/he is communicating and adjusts her personality engine accordingly:
+Pebble knows *how* she/he is communicating and adjusts her/his personality engine accordingly:
 *   **Text Mode:** Uses emojis, lowercase styling, and internet slang for a natural texting vibe.
 *   **Voice Mode:** Strips visual cues, adjusts punctuation for breathability, and uses natural fillers for realistic speech.
 *   **Tech Stack:** Uses **Kokoro TTS** (High-quality local speech) with customized voices (Speed/Hz) and **MLX Whisper** (Speech-to-text).

 ### 🌙 Advanced Memory & Dreaming
 *   **Tiered Memory System:** Short-term (Context), Medium-term (Daily Vectors), and Long-term (Core Facts).
 *   **Dreaming Cycle:** When the user is asleep, Pebble runs a "Dream" process.
-She analyzes the day's chat logs, consolidates memories, reflects on emotional shifts, and updates her/his internal state for the next day.
+Pebble analyzes the day's chat logs, consolidates memories, reflects on emotional shifts, and updates her/his internal state for the next day.

 ### ⚡ Smart Agency & Utility
 *   **Natural Language Reminders:**